trevorpogue/topspace/README.md

 than or close to the selected window's height.
 Customize `topspace-center-position' to adjust the centering position.

+If non-nil, then always autocenter.
+If nil, never autocenter.
 If set to a predicate function (function that returns a boolean value), then do auto-centering only when that function returns a non-nil value."
   :group 'topspace